spryker/spryker-docs/docs/scos/dev/migration-and-integration/202009.0/module-migration-guides/migration-guide-form.md

 title: Migration Guide - Form
 description: Use the guide to perform the Form part of the Silex Migration Effort.
 originalLink: https://documentation.spryker.com/v6/docs/migration-guide-form
+originalArticleId: 8e2a22cf-1e5e-4e56-8ace-aad30e3de4c7
 redirect_from:
   - /v6/docs/migration-guide-form
   - /v6/docs/en/migration-guide-form
 ---

 :::(Error)
-This migration guide is a part of the [Silex migration effort](https://documentation.spryker.com/docs/silex-replacement).
+This migration guide is a part of the [Silex migration effort](/docs/scos/dev/migration-and-integration/202009.0/migration-concepts/silex-replacement/silex-replacement.html).
 :::
 To upgrade the module, do the following: